 Julien Herger (b.
-1987, Geneva, CH) is a photographer and artistic director currently living in Montreal.
+1987, Geneva CH) is a photographer and artistic director currently living in Paris.
 His personal work engages an approach of the portraiture halfway between documentary and fashion.
 Inspired by popular cultures and diversity, his pictures evoke a sense of nostalgia by merging past and contemporary aesthetics.

 After studying fashion design at the Geneva University of Art and Design (HEAD) and an eclectic career path, he moved to Canada in 2018 to study photography.
-He graduated as the best talent of his school year with his series Idols, and quickly started as an independent.
-He has since collaborated with several names including fashion, cosmetics and food.
+He quickly started as a freelancer and collaborated with several names in the fields of fashion, cosmetics and food.

 In April 2021 he cofounded KH—institute, a photography studio and creative label based in Montreal, dedicated to gather people through creativity and inclusivity.
-In the same year, he won with his series Pariah the M1 Sony Award of the emergent photographer of 2021-2022.
+In the same year, he won the Sony Award of the emergent photographer of 2021-2022 (series Pariah).

 2022 — LensCulture Portrait Award Finalist, series Pariah